Noha-Abdelkader/posts-list/README.md

 Main packages uses ( tailwindCss v3.4 , Pinia  , Vuetify)

 ## Setup Project local
--first, clone it by using "git clone https://github.com/Noha-Abdelkader/posts-list.git" command.
+- first, clone it by using "git clone https://github.com/Noha-Abdelkader/posts-list.git" command.
--then, install packages by using "yarn install" command.
+- then, install packages by using "yarn install" command.
--last, run project locally by using "yarn dev" command.
+- last, run project locally by using "yarn dev" command.
 - navigate by browser to [ base port url + "/" ] to get post page.

+- Note : iam not able to deploy on server as base url for task use "http" not "https" and server not support http request.

 ![image](https://github.com/user-attachments/assets/78b4a875-c783-409d-8d26-1f865b8ee8a1)
 ![image](https://github.com/user-attachments/assets/d8b9269b-4a65-48ed-8f08-a5f1a1a3e4a2)